stefan-hoeck/idris2-async/README.md

 they are completely unrelated?
 Let's try and run them concurrently as we would with `Prelude.fork`.
-The primitive to do this is called `start`, and like `fork`, it returns a value that we can use to wait for the computation to finish using `joinResult`.
+The primitive to do this is called `start`, and like `fork`, it returns a value that we can use to wait for the computation to finish using `wait`.
 Here's the code:

 ```idris